-Reference is made to Note 24 'Principal subsidiaries and geographical information' in the 2023 Annual Report of NN Leven for more information about the principal subsidiaries and undertakings and geographical areas.
+Reference is made to Note 24 'Principal subsidiaries and geographical information' in the 2024 Annual Report of NN Leven for more information about the principal subsidiaries and undertakings and geographical areas.

-For information on any significant business events or other events that have occurred over the reporting period, reference is made to the Financial developments section in the 2023 Annual Report of NN Leven.
+For information on any significant business events or other events that have occurred over the reporting period, reference is made to the section ' Report of the Management Board' in the 2024 Annual Report of NN Leven.